jschaves/very-simple-wp-statistics-bars/README.txt

 Installation for General Use

-* Upload the Very Simple WordPress Statistics plugin to your blog, activate it, then go to menu Settings and then select VSWP Statistics.
+* Upload the Very Simple WP Statistics plugin to your blog, activate it, then go to menu Settings and then select VSWP Statistics.
 * In a post or page use the shortcode `[vswpstatistics ID=xxxxxxxxxxx title=xxxxxxxxxxxx]` to create a statistics link.

 == Screenshots ==